 And your customers may even buy cards for themselves so they can get more purchase bang for their buck.

 Sell discounted Gift Cards, either individually or in packages.

-A “Buy 4 Gift Cards, Get 1 Free” package from Milk Snob would be great for those young adults whose friends just keep having babies… you know there’s going to be another baby coming along soon, so you might as well have the Gift Card on hand, especially if you can save on it that way.
+A “Buy 4 Gift Cards, Get 1 Free” package from a maternity store would be great for those young adults whose friends just keep having babies… you know there’s going to be another baby coming along soon, so you might as well have the Gift Card on hand, especially if you can save on it that way.